 Six months later, they have an expensive tool that nobody uses, a confused team, and serious questions about whether AI was ever the right solution.

-Notice what's missing?
-Technical failures barely register.
 The models work.
 The platforms function.
 The algorithms do what they're designed to do.
 Organizations fail because they never understood what they were building or why.

 What Successful AI Adoption Looks Like